min2ha/ukwa-site/content/target/4811/index.en.md

   "subject": "Nelson Mandela"
 }

-# Rugbydump.com: The Springboks and Nelson Mandela - RIP Madiba

 <p>Tributes to Nelson Mandela from rugby leaders around the world.
 The article focuses on Mandela's support for the Rugby World Cup in South Africa in 1995.</p>